-So we’ve done the research for you, and dished up this list of the 7 best baby food storage containers.
+So we’ve done the research for you, and dished up this list of the 11 best baby food storage containers.
 No matter what you have a taste for, we’ve got something for everyone here.

 Food Storage Containers for Your Baby

-(Best set for the make-ahead mom — $$$)
+(Best quality — $$$)

 What sets these apart from the rest are the people behind them: this is a small, family-owned business with superior customer service, 5-star reviews, and a genuine desire to see their customers satisfied.
 If you have any issues with your jars, they will address them and replace them as needed.

 Keep in mind: Due to the design of the lid, they don’t stack particularly well, and the empty jars don’t nest within one another for ease of storage.

 Good for: When you want to make large batches of baby food at once, and prefer glass to plastic, this set of a dozen jars is your best bet!

 2. Kiddo Feedo Silicone Baby Food Storage Container & Freezer Tray with Lid

 (Most convenient — $)